-Other bilateral arrangements, with regions further away, relate to projects and events in the fields of education, culture and youth exchange.
+The Tyrol also has several bilateral arrangements, with regions further away as well, which relate to projects and cooperation in fields of education, culture, youth exchange and other common issues.

 Development cooperation in the Tyrol is centred on projects which have a special link to the Tyrol and projects in which Tyroleans have been or are being employed as development workers.

-The Tyrol and fifteen Tyrolean local authorities have officially met with the indigenous people of the rain forests in the framework of the Climate Alliance established to protect the earth's atmosphere.
-The Schwaz local authority received a certificate in recognition of its work in climate protection as part of the Alpine Environmental Award in 1999.
+The Tyrol and eighty Tyrolean local authorities have officially met with the indigenous people of the rain forests in the framework of the Climate Alliance established to protect the earth's atmosphere.

 Numerous partnerships have been established between local authorities in the Tyrol and their counterparts in Europe and overseas in support of a people-related style of contact between regions.